akshita264/cloud-elc/private-cloud-server-without-internet/README.md

 ## 📌 Project Overview

-This project aims to build a **secure, offline-accessible private cloud system** to enable file sharing and collaboration without relying on the internet.
-The cloud server can be accessed across multiple devices including laptops and smartphones via LAN or direct Wi-Fi hotspot.
+This project aims to build a **secure, offline-accessible private cloud system** to enable file sharing and collaboration without relying on the internet.we can access this cloud server across multiple devices including laptops and smartphones via LAN or direct Wi-Fi hotspot.

 ### 🔒 Key Objectives
 - Develop a **private cloud server** that works in offline environments.